-It is then very easy to adapt the proof of Theorem \ref{thLGN} with $f$ replaced by $f_t- \langle \pi_\Sigma, \varphi \rangle$: \reff{carre} holds since $f_t$ is uniformly bounded; \reff{eq:Btcv} holds using similar arguments with \reff{eq:cvftpif} instead of (H2) and $f_t$ uniformly bounded instead of (H1) and (H4) arguments.
-Similar arguments as in the end of the proof of Theorem \ref{thLGN} imply that for any continuous bounded real function $\varphi$, the following convergence in probability holds:
+It is then very easy to adapt the proof of Theorem \ref{thLGN} with $f$ replaced by $f_t- \langle\pi_\Sigma, \varphi\rangle$; (\ref{carre}) holds since $f_t$ is uniformly bounded; (\ref{eq:Btcv}) holds using similar arguments with (\ref{eq:cvftpif}) instead of (H2) and $f_t$ uniformly bounded instead of (H1) and~(H4).
+Similar arguments, as in the end of the proof of Theorem~\ref{thLGN}, imply that for any continuous bounded real function $\varphi$, the following convergence in probability holds: